avazahedi/go1-gesture-command/ros2_hgr/README.md

 This repository is a fork of [kinivi's hand-gesture-recognition-mediapipe repository](https://github.com/kinivi/hand-gesture-recognition-mediapipe).
 My modifications include adding new gestures and data to the existing model.
 The below README is from kinivi's original repository.

+Need to change path_prefix in hgr_node.py and keypoint_classification_EN.ipynb to get files to load properly.

 <br>